Links on Android Authority may earn us a commission. Learn more.

 Apple Watch SE (2022) alternatives

-- The Garmin Venu Sq 2 is the best Garmin alternative to the Watch SE.
-It’s a more focused wearable for active users that also packs better battery life.
+- The Garmin Venu Sq 2 is the best Garmin alternative to the Watch SE and the best alternative for iPhone users.
+It’s a more fitness-focused wearable for active users that packs better battery life.

-- Huawei’s Band 6 is the best affordable Apple Watch SE alternative.
-Huawei’s surprise hit has few flaws, and those present are made negligible by its comparatively low price.
+- HUAWEI’s Band 6 is the best affordable Apple Watch SE alternative.
+HUAWEI’s surprise hit isn’t as fresh as it used to be and has few flaws, but those present are made negligible by its comparatively low price.

 Building on the solid foundation laid down by its predecessor, the Samsung Galaxy Watch 5 Pro is the best Wear OS watch you can buy right now.
 Samsung seemingly focused on nips and tucks rather than open-heart surgery.
 This means you can expect many of the same features found on the Galaxy Watch 4.

-Interestingly, its spec sheet would suggest it’s more an Apple Watch Ultra rival.
+Interestingly, the Pro’s spec sheet would suggest it’s more an Apple Watch Ultra rival.
 However, it should also win over Series 8 buyers too.

-Unlike the vanilla Galaxy Watch 5, the Pro model comes with several improvements chief of which is its bigger 590mAh battery.
-This gives it plenty of endurance compared to its predecessor, the Series 8, and the bigger battery Ultra.
-It also packs a titanium body with a stronger Sapphire-coated lens.
-In terms of health tracking, you get a new skin temperature sensor and outdoor-specific features like GPX map support and Track Back for lost hikers.
+Unlike the vanilla Galaxy Watch 5, the Pro has several improvements, including its bigger 590mAh battery.
+This gives it much endurance compared to its predecessor, the Series 8, and the bigger battery Ultra.
+It also packs a titanium body with a more robust Sapphire-coated lens.
+Regarding health tracking, you get a new skin temperature sensor to improve menstrual health tracking and outdoor-specific features like GPX map support and Track Back for lost hikers.

 These buffs do come at a cost — a substantial cost.
 The Pro’s feature set will set you back more than the Apple Watch Series 8.
 And like the outgoing line, the Galaxy Watch 5 series doesn’t support iPhones.
 That said, it remains cheaper than the Ultra.